 Because we collect so many kinds of data, and for such a long time, sleep studies often require more processing time than other medical tests.
 A sleep tech scores the test, and then one or more sleep physicians read the test and interpret it.
 The sleep lab will send you your test results as soon as possible, usually within two weeks.
-If you are set up with MyChart, we will send the results to your portal.
 All patients should also have a follow-up appointment with a sleep physician, for a detailed discussion of the test results and other possible sleep issues.